 Cody's crush in season one.
 She is pretty bubbly, friendly, and smart, almost a female equivalent to Cody.
 She officially starts dating him after he buys her tickets to a Hannah Montana concert.
 They go through a nasty breakup at the end of season two because of several misunderstandings, and had Unresolved Sexual Tension throughout season three.
 Both were unwilling to admit they were wrong, but both set their feud aside in the three part Twister trilogy and get back together.

 A child rapper who lost his career because of puberty.
 He joins the S.S Tipton Seven Seas High program and befriends much of the main cast.
 He leaves the S.S Titpon when he gets his singing job back on track.

-Understanding Girlfriend: One episode involves Zack feeling conflicted between seeing her perform at a poetry slam and attending a previously planned video game night with Cody, Woody, and Moesby.
-When his Zany Scheme to be both places at once fails (per usual Sitcom formula), she tells him that she's okay with him wanting to hang out with his friends instead of her once in a while.note She is a little upset that he lied to her, but she forgives him After all, he wouldn't be the guy she fell for if he didn't.
+- Understanding Girlfriend: One episode involves Zack feeling conflicted between seeing her perform at a poetry slam and attending a previously planned video game night with Cody, Woody, and Moesby.
+When his Zany Scheme to be both places at once fails (per usual Sitcom formula), she tells him that she's okay with him wanting to hang out with his friends instead of her once in a while.note After all, he wouldn't be the guy she fell for if he didn't.

 Played by: Bob Joles (voice), John Michael Higgins (in person)

 London's often unseen father and manager of Tipton Industries.
 He is incredibly rich (so much that his allowance to London is ridiculous) and is involved in many criminal activities.